aws-samples/aws-media-services-vod-automation/MediaConvert-JobWorkloadMonitoring/README.md

 1. Select the **Management** tab from the Kibana side bar menu.
 2. Select **Saved Objects** from the top of the panel
 3. In the Saved Objects page, select the **Import** button.
-4. Navigate to the directory `REPO/pipeline/pipeline-es/dashboards` and select the file `workload-dashboard.json`
+4. In your repo, navigate to this directory `/3-MediaConvert-JobWorkloadMonitoring/pipeline-es/dashboards` and select the file [workload-dashboard.json](dashboards/workload-dashboard.json)
 5. Select **Open** and accept the warning message about overwritting duplicate objects.

     ![kibana saved objects](../images/kibana-saved-objects.png)

 6. Open the imported dashboard by selecting **Dashboard** from the Kibana sidebar menu.
-Select the dashboard `MediaConvert Workload (last 1 hour)` from the list.
+Select the dashboard `MediaConvert Workload(last 1 hour)` from the list.

     ![kibana dashboard](../images/kibana-dashboard.png)

 7. You may need to adjust the time picker in the upper right corner to select the last hour of data.
 Click on the timepicker and select the **Quick** menu.
 Then select **Last 1 hour** from the choices presented.

     ![timepicker](../images/kibana-timepicker.png)

 NOTE: the appearance of the dashboard may be slightly different than the one shown here.
 It depends on the workload running in your account and region where the stack is deployed.
-There should be one row of graphs for each MediaConvet queue that has active MediaConvert jobs in the past hour.
+There should be one row of graphs for each MediaConvert queue that has active MediaConvert jobs in the past hour.
 There should also be a table at the bottom of the page with job details for the last hour.
-The dashboard in the example shows an account with 3 MediaConvert queues.
+The dashboard in the example shows an account with 2 MediaConvert queues.